open-cogsci/osdoc/content/pages/manual/environment.md

 ## Using the Python package manager

+The Python package manager is unstable.
+If it crashes, use the installation/ upgrade method described below.
+{: .alert .alert-info}

 A graphical package manager is available under Menu → Tools → Python package manager.
 This is a graphical manager for pip / PyPi.